aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

   1. load the code into `⎕SE._Tatin`
   2. create a namespace `⎕SE.Tatin`
-  3. establish functions in `⎕SE.Tatin` that will call the public functions in `⎕SE._Tatin`.
+  3. establish functions in `⎕SE.Tatin` that represent Tatin's API

 ## On `setup.dyalog`